Last updated 19th May, 2025

 Dehumidifiers are also a great addition to homes struggling with condensation issues, as they help to remove excess moisture from the air.
 You can find a good quality humidifier at an average price of £90.

-If your home is suffering from issues to damp penetration, you may wish to resolve these issues and then damp proof your home to prevent it from recurring.
+If your home is suffering from issues of damp penetration, you may wish to resolve these issues and then damp-proof your home to prevent it from recurring.
 There are multiple different factors and steps that may make the price of damp proofing your home vary.

 The steps professionals will take when damp-proofing a home are:

-On average, a 2 bedroom terraced home would cost around £4,200 to complete the whole job.
+On average, a 2-bedroom terraced home would cost around £4,200 to complete the whole job.
 A breakdown of these costs would include: Damp proofing at £840, tradesmen at £1260 and plasterers and rendering at £2100.
-This price is subject to increase or decrease depending on the size of your home, the type of house you live in, and the area your home is located.
+This price is subject to increase or decrease depending on the size of your home, the type of house you live in, and the area your home is located in.

 If you spot some signs of damp in your home, are looking at buying a new home, or are wishing to take out a loan for your mortgage, it may be necessary to hire a damp specialist.